Bordered complex Hadamard matrices and strongly regular graphs: Introduction

 A complex Hadamard matrix is a square matrix $W$ of order $n$ which satisfies $W\overline{W}^\top= nI$ and all of whose entries are complex numbers of absolute value $1$.
 They are the natural generalization of real Hadamard matrices.
 Complex Hadamard matrices appear frequently in various branches of mathematics and quantum physics.

-In this paper, we consider a complex Hadamard matrix of the form:
+We consider the following ``bordered'' matrix of the form:

 where $\boldsymbol{e}$ is the all $1$'s row vector of size $n$.
-The submatrix $W_1$ is said to be a core of $W$.
-In \cite{Wallis} J.~Wallis constructed a complex Hadamard matrix $W$ whose entries are $4$-th roots of unity, and the core $W_1$ is contained in the Bose--Mesner algebra of a conference graph.
-And, in \cite{Singh-Dubey} S.~N.~Singh and Om Prakash Dubey constructed a Hadamard matrix $W$ whore core $W_1$ is contained in the Bose--Mesner algebra of strongly regular graph with eigenvalues $(k_1,r,s)=(2r^2,r,-r)$.
+The submatrix $W_1$ is said to be the core of $W$.
+In this paper, we consider complex Hadamard matrices $W$ of the form \eqref{eq:W} whose core $W_1$ is contained in the Bose--Mesner algebra of a symmetric $2$-class association scheme.
+In \cite{Wallis,FS} J.~Wallis and F.~Sz\"{o}ll\H{o}si constructed a complex Hadamard matrix $W$ whose core $W_1$ is contained in the Bose--Mesner algebra of a conference graph.
+And, in \cite{Singh-Dubey} S.~N.~Singh and O.~P.~Dubey constructed a Hadamard matrix $W$ whore core $W_1$ is contained in the Bose--Mesner algebra of strongly regular graph with $(k,\lambda,\mu)=(2r^2,r^2,r^2)$.
 As a natural problem, assuming $W_1$ is contained in the Bose--Mesner algebra of a strongly regular graph, we are interested in whether $W$ is a complex Hadamard matrix or not.

 A similar problem has been considered in our earlier papers (see \cite{MI,MI2,FS} and references therein).
 In \cite{MI,MI2}, we considered borderless complex Hadamard matrices contained in the Bose--Mesner algebra of some association schemes.